jleesCY/apple-silicon-seed-kali/README.md

-# Setting up SEED and Kali Linux VMs on apple silicon using UTM
+# Setting up SEED and Kali Linux VMs on Apple silicon using UTM
 As of Spring 2024

 ## Contents